dancmc/comp90054-pacman-wiki/Value-Iteration.md

 <https://gitlab.eng.unimelb.edu.au/mneguib/comp90054-pacman-922939/tree/valueIteration>

 We had selected Value Iteration as one of the approaches because it mainly seemed logical to do so.
-What we mean by logical is that, at every turn we can calculate the V(s) values of the cells(locations) based on the state of the map.
+What we mean by logical is that at every turn we can calculate the V(s) values of the cells(locations) based on the state of the map.
-We assigned negative rewards to the actions, and assigned positive V(s) values to the target locations such as food locations, etc…
+We assigned negative rewards to the actions and assigned positive V(s) values to the target locations such as food locations, etc…

 However, once we started to plan out the implementation, we had doubts that